 Choice of Trustee

 That last point is a great segue into the topic of who you may want to choose to be a trustee.
-Many times, trust grantors will choose a sibling or friend to serve as trustee.
+Many times, trust grantors will choose a sibling or friend to serve as a trustee.
 But there is a good chance that children and grandchildren will outlive siblings and friends of the grantor.
 Thus, you may want to think about having a corporate fiduciary – a company – serve as a successor in the event that the primary chosen trustee cannot administer the trust.

 Any Incentive Limits?